Application Monitoring: Dashboard#

 In production, both indicators must always be green.

-The system provides a detailed breakdown of cycle times in order to identify bottlenecks and optimize the process.
+The system provides a detailed breakdown of cycle times to identify possible bottlenecks and optimise the process.

 Description |